wmhass/code_challenge/README.md

-# Guidebook Code Challenge - iOS
+# Code Challenge - iOS
 ---
 This project is a simple implementation to solve the iOS Guidebook Code Challenge.